Lycurgus1/Jenkins_Continuous_Integration/README.md

 - Plugin management is from manage jenkins > manage plugins
 - As per screenshot, may need to restart after installation
+- You will need plugins for GitHub and Docker.
+	- There is multiple plugins for these

 ### Create CI Job

+- To trigger upon push
+	- Make sure the Github Plugin is installed

 - Per configuration
 - Install npm and nodejs on OS